 (iv).
 Notwithstanding the foregoing, Miami-Dade shall calibrate the WCTS model at least once every five (5) years following the Effective Date of this Consent Decree.
 Calibration work shall be summarized in a report which describes the calibration methodology including target allowable tolerances between model results and equivalent field values from SCADA, actual comparisons of the WCTS model results with equivalent field values from SCADA, general descriptions of adjustments made to the WCTS model, and areas for additional investigation for continued improvement of the model.
 The calibration report shall be made available to EPA and FDEP upon their request.
 Newly-constructed facilities including Pump Stations, Gravity Sewer Lines and Force Mains and associated initial and projected flows added to the WCTS shall be incorporated into the WCTS model within ninety (90) days of their incorporation into Geographic Information Systems ("GIS").
 The system layout included in the WCTS model is based on importing the GIS layers for the WCTS.
-Procedures shall be developed so that updating of the GIS layers are conveniently exportable to the WCTS model.
+Procedures shall be developed so that updating of the GIS layers and the WCTS model are coordinated to the extent that the updates of the GIS WCTS layers are conveniently exportable to the WCTS model.
 All new facilities added to GIS will be imported into the model within ninety (90) days of their input into GIS.

-(d).
+- (d).
 Spare Parts Program.
 Pursuant to Paragraph 20 of the Second and Final Partial Consent Decree, Miami-Dade developed and implemented an inventory management program for spare parts for the WCTS.
-Miami-Dade shall continue to implement this program pursuant to Subparagraphs 19(f), (g), (h), and (i) of this Consent Decree.
+Miami-Dade shall continue to implement this program pursuant to Subparagraphs 19(f), (g), (h), and (i) of this Consent Decree. - (e).

-(e).
 Volume Sewer Customer Ordinance Program.
 Pursuant to Paragraph 22 of the Second and Final Partial Consent Decree, Miami-Dade developed and implemented a Volume Sewer Customer Program ("VSC Program") as codified in Section 24-42.2 of the Miami-Dade County Code ("VSC Ordinance") to eliminate or otherwise control SSOs from the WCTS and the collection and transmission systems of present and future VSCs.